New Collection Care Manual

 Development Service is currently working on Remembering Them, a project taking place in regional museums across Western Australia to commemorate the First World War.
 Up to 32 regional museums are working with the Project Group, made up of the WA Museum, Museums Australia WA Branch and the Royal Western Australian Historical Society, to develop exhibitions about the impact of the First World War on their communities.

-Please contact Clare-Frances Craig to find out about museum development programs and other activities related to museum standards in Western Australia.
+Please contact the Western Australian Museum - Reception to find out about museum development programs and other activities related to museum standards in Western Australia.